Echocardiography: Intravascular ultrasound

-Intravascular ultrasound (IVUS) is a specialized form of echocardiography that uses a catheter to insert the ultrasound probe inside blood vessels.
+Intravascular ultrasound (IVUS) is an intravascular technique that uses a catheter to insert the ultrasound probe inside blood vessels.
 This is commonly used to measure the size of blood vessels and to measure the internal diameter of the blood vessel.
 For example, this can be used in a coronary angiogram to assess the narrowing of the coronary artery.

-If the catheter is retraced in a controlled manner, then an internal map can be generated to see the contour of the vessel and its branches.
+IVUS images the inside of blood vessels, so it allowed direct observation of the inside of vessels.
+During the examination, a catheter with ultrasound probe is inserted into a blood vessel through the femoral or radial artery.
+Then the probe can be pushed to the target vessel location, such as coronary artery.
+When probe reached, it emits ultrasound waves and received reflected echoes.
+As the catheter is retraced in a controlled manner, then an internal map can be generated to see the contour of the vessel and its branches.

 Modes

 The various modes describe how the ultrasound crystals are used to obtain information.
 These modes are common to all types of echocardiography.

 A-mode

-A-scan or one dimensional ultrasound represents over half the standard ECHO exam.
+A-scan or one-dimensional ultrasound represents over half the standard ECHO exam.
+The A stands for amplitude which means the echocardiogram is the processed amplitude versus time produced as an output from the receiver of ultrasound.
 For example, it is how aortic stenosis valve area (or any obstruction).
 It is also how pressures are calculated in the heart such as right ventricle systolic pressure (RVSP).
 It is usually used in the form of Doppler measurements.
 There are two forms, pulse and continuous.
-Pulsed allows velocities to be calculated in a specific place, but has a limited velocity range is can be used.
+Pulsed allows velocities to be calculated in a specific place but has a limited velocity range can be used.
 Continuous wave allows the velocity to be measured from zero to the fastest blood velocities a diseased heart can generate.
-However, it can not tell you where in the A-scan the high velocity is coming from.
+However, it cannot tell you where in the A-scan the high velocity is coming from.
 Continuous wave would be used to calculate aortic stenosis because you know the high velocity is coming from the stenosis region.
 Pulsed would be used to find a ventricular septal defect where there should be no velocity across the septum and the pulsed tells you the location.